134 Fremont Place

 FOR AN INTRODUCTION TO FREMONT PLACE, CLICK HERE

 After Scottish-born businessman John Crombie Niven and his wife Nora acquired 332 South Ardmore, they hired master house mover George Kress to truck it to Fremont Place.
-Lot 30, at the southern end of Westerly Drive, appears to have remained empty since the opening of the Place in 1911; in transactions that are as of yet unclear—and with the original idea of the subdivision to be for large "in-town" estates rather than for conventional upper-middle-class suburban development long since abandoned—Lot 130 was split into two parcels after 1921.
-The Department of Building and Safety issued Niven a permit to moved his house to the northerly half on July 22, 1926.
-The details of what exactly was happening next door are sketchy; it appears that another house—its origin unclear—had arrived on the southerly half around the same time as did the Nivens'.
-On September 24, Miss Hazel A. Slocum was issued a permit by the city to build a new foundation and basement for a house perhaps sitting temporarily on trucks hard by southwest gate of the Place.
-This became #136.
+Lot 30, at the southern end of Westerly Drive, had remained empty since the opening of the Place in 1911.
+The original idea of Fremont Place as a subdivision for large "in-town" estates rather than for conventional upper-middle-class suburban development had been abandoned by the mid-1920s, with Bel-Air and Holmby Hills now capturing the highest-end market.
+Lot 130 was split into two parcels, with the southerly 100-foot-wide site becoming 136 Fremont Place after real estate investor Hazel Slocum made plans to move a house from Alexandria Avenue to it.
+On July 22, 1926, the Department of Building and Safety issued John Niven a permit to move the Ardmore Avenue house to the northerly 75-foot-wide half of the original lot; on September 24, Mrs. Slocum was issued a permit to build a new foundation and basement for her house's relocation from Alexandria Avenue.

 Illustration: Private Collection